chadstachowicz/socket_io_arduino_cc3000/README.md

-# SocketIO Arduino Client for Adafruit cc3000 instead of Ethernet Shield.
+# SocketIO Arduino Client for Adafruit CC3000

 This was based off Bill Roy’s Ethernet shield socket.io version which I then edited to support the Adafruit cc3000 board.

 Kevin's documentation is reproduced hereinafter, with changes as needed.